Detailed integrated resource plan (IRP)

 F.D.
 Kuester Generating Station (128.1 MW) is located in Negaunee Township, near Marquette, and the A.J.
 Mihm Generating Station (54.9 MW) is located in Baraga Township, near L’Anse.
 These generating stations provide long-term, dispatchable, reliable, affordable and clean energy solutions to the Upper Peninsula.

 The F.D.
 Kuester and A.J.
 Mihm generating stations replaced the energy from the Presque Isle Power Plant (PIPP) that was retired the same day the generating stations began operation.
 PIPP’s closure is part of WEC Energy Group’s larger plan to reshape its generation fleet to balance reliability and customer cost with environmental stewardship.
-Closure of PIPP helps UMERC significantly reduce its carbon dioxide emissions.
-Plans for the future use of the retired coal plant site will be developed as the company continues to evaluate potential uses for the property.
+PIPP’s closure helps UMERC significantly reduce its carbon dioxide emissions.

 The state-of-the-art generating stations are expected to save UMERC customers nearly $161 million net present value over the next 30 years.
 The new stations will eliminate the need for additional transmission capacity as well as upgrades that would have been needed at the aged PIPP if it had continued to operate.

 UMERC also owns Renegade Solar, which is a 100 MW solar facility located in Delta County, Michigan.
 The company’s acquisition and construction of this facility was approved by the Commission in Case U-21081 on Dec.
 1, 2023.
-It is currently under construction and is expected to start producing clean, reliable and affordable energy for UMERC’s customers early next year.
+It is currently producing clean, reliable and affordable energy for UMERC’s customers as of March 2026.

 3. Energy waste reduction

 Michigan requires all utility companies in the state to collect funds for an energy waste reduction (EWR) plan for residential, commercial and industrial customers.
-The monies collected from the EWR charge pays for energy efficiency, weatherization, load management and conservation programs.
-The EWR surcharges currently in place collect an amount equal to 2% of UMERC’s retail electric revenues.
+Money collected from the EWR charge pays for energy efficiency, weatherization, load management and conservation programs.
+The current EWR surcharges currently in place collect an amount equal to 2% of UMERC’s retail electric revenues.

-EWR surcharges are volumetric for residential customers; for all other metered customers the EWR surcharges are per-meter, with un-metered customers receiving an appropriate fixture charge.
-The EWR surcharges are incorporated into other itemized charges on customer bills.
+EWR surcharges are volumetric for residential customers and per-meter for all other metered customers, with un-metered customers receiving an appropriate fixture charge.
+The EWR surcharges are established by the Commission based on savings targets, low-income programs, etc., as required by legislation.

 UMERC’s EWR programs are administered by Efficiency United.
-The MPSC selected Efficiency United, a qualified nonprofit organization, to serve as the EWR program administrator through a competitive bid process.
+The Commission selected Efficiency United, a qualified nonprofit organization, through a competitive bid process to serve as the EWR program administrator.

 4. Load management/demand response programs

 UMERC uses demand side resources to meet some of its capacity requirements.
-The utility actually has more electric interruptible load than firm load.
-UMERC has approximately 101 MW of firm load and 180 MW of interruptible load.
+The utility actually has more electric interruptible load than firm load with approximately 90 MW of firm load and 160 MW of interruptible load.

-UMERC offers several retail electric non-firm tariffs that are open to both new customers to the UMERC system as well as existing customers currently taking firm service and desiring to take non-firm service.
+UMERC offers several retail electric non-firm tariffs to new customers as well as existing customers taking firm service who want to take non-firm service.
 UMERC may call upon customers enrolled in its non-firm tariff programs to curtail or interrupt usage when necessary for economic or capacity reasons.

 5. Renewable portfolio standard, renewable energy certificates, renewable energy procurement programs

-The state of Michigan’s renewable portfolio standard (RPS) requires that 15% of the electricity produced come from renewable energy sources in 2021.
+The state of Michigan’s renewable portfolio standard (RPS) requires that 15% of the electricity produced come from renewable energy sources through 2029, increasing to 50% for 2030-2034, then to 60% in 2035 and thereafter.

 RECs verify exclusive use of the renewable electricity within an electricity market by the REC purchaser, when paired with electricity drawn from that electricity market.
 Retail purchasers of RECs are using and receiving the benefits of that renewable electricity.